Upstate Gnarly!

 Tyson’s work is included in major collections such as Museum of Modern Art, New York; Whitney Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Philadelphia Museum of Art, Philadelphia; Museum of Contemporary Art, Chicago; UCLA Hammer Museum, Los Angeles; San Francisco Museum of Modern Art, San Francisco; Walker Art Center, Minneapolis; Corcoran Gallery of Art, Washington, D.C.; and Tate Modern, London.

-Wood has had 50 solo shows in international galleries and museums and more than 200 group shows including at MoMA, Brooklyn Museum, Walker Art Center, Chicago Museum of Contemporary Art, Museum of American Art in DC, LA County Museum, Houston Museum of Art, Seibu Museum Tokyo, “Documenta” in Germany, American Academy of Arts & Letters, NYC, and many others.
+Wood has had 50 solo exhibitions in international galleries and museums and has exhibited in more than 200 group shows including at the Museum of Modern Art, Brooklyn Museum, Walker Art Center, Museum of Contemporary Art in Chicago, LA County Museum of Art, Museum of American Art in DC, Houston Museum of Fine Arts, Seibu Museum in Tokyo, Documenta in Germany, American Academy of Arts & Letters, NYC, and many others.

 With thanks to: